Different golfers prefer different flexes sold by manufacturers. The most common flexes available are stiff and regular flex shafts.

 - Less stiff flex making it easier to swing.

 - Softer flex allowing players with slower swing speeds to get better results.

 The following video made by McGolf Custom Golf Clubs explains step by step how to soft step and hard step iron shafts.
 Certified club fitter and club maker Jim McCleery takes you into the lab and shows how he adjusts the flexibilities of shafts.

 Hard stepping irons is when you make club shafts stiffer.
 It is in the reverse order of soft stepping.
 The pitching wedge shaft would be moved to the 9-iron head with the 9-iron head being switched over to the 8-iron head and so forth.

 Doing this would leave the pitching wedge without a shaft so you would have to buy one after hard stepping.
 The 3-iron’s shaft would be surplus.

-The effect of hard stepping helps the shafts become a little stiffer while lowering ball flight after contact.
+What does hard stepping a shaft mean?
+It’s a process that helps the shafts become a little stiffer while lowering ball flight after contact.
 The club lengths will become longer after hard stepping.

 📋 Keep in mind: If you wished to keep the original shaft length, you will have to make changes to the shaft’s butt end.

 When considering soft step vs hard step, if you have a set of clubs that you feel are too stiff, it might be worth soft stepping to try and attain better results.
 If it’s the reverse and you want stiffer clubs, then hard stepping is a good route to go.